codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

 void loop() {
 }
 ```
-After starting the second sketch the serial output shows that Wifi is still working and I can read the Wifi key/password/psk in cleartext:
+After compiling and uploading the second sketch the serial output shows that Wifi is still working and I can read the Wifi key/password/psk in cleartext:
 ```
 Connect without credentials
-18:16:02.219 -> .
+.
-18:16:02.219 -> Successfully connected and ESP got IP 192.168.170.26
+Successfully connected and ESP got IP 192.168.170.26 SSID mysid
-18:16:02.219 -> SSID mysid
-18:16:02.219 -> PSK mySecretPassword1#
+PSK mySecretPassword1#
 ```
 Isn't this crazy?
 It makes no difference whether I power off and on the ESP32 or push the Reset button.
-The Wifi Wifi key/password/psk seems to be stored on the ESP32 after the first connection and can be read by every sketch runs on the same ESP32.
+The Wifi Wifi key/password/psk seems to be stored on the ESP32 after the first sketch and can be read by every sketch runs on the same ESP32 => If somebody uploads a new sketch on my ESP32-devices he can read my Wifi credentials.